alexykn/sps2/README.md

 - Leverage RAII - resources should clean themselves up
 - Version constraints should be parsed into structured types, not passed as strings internally

-### Testing Requirements
-- Unit tests for all complex logic (>20 lines or involves state)
-- Integration tests for public APIs
-- Use `proptest` for property-based testing where applicable
-- Mock filesystem operations in tests
-- Test both success and error paths
-- Extensive tests for version constraint parsing and matching
-- Test version resolution with complex dependency graphs

 ## Cross-Cutting Conventions